rolandmueller/bigdata/cloud_deployment.md

     Once install, go to http://[IP_OF_YOUR_SERVER]:3000 and login with the password `captain42`

+    This [CapRover tutorial](https://caprover.com/docs/get-started.html) might help if you are stuck.

     If you use Hetzner and you used the Docker CE App, you can use [this tutorial](https://community.hetzner.com/tutorials/install-caprover) and skip step 1.

-    Also the [CapRover tutorial](https://caprover.com/docs/get-started.html) will help.

-    [This](https://www.youtube.com/watch?v=VPHEXPfsvyQ) and [this YouTube videos](https://www.youtube.com/watch?v=E16KymP6284) a good tutorials for the installation.
+    [This](https://www.youtube.com/watch?v=VPHEXPfsvyQ) and [this YouTube videos](https://www.youtube.com/watch?v=E16KymP6284) are also good tutorials for the installation.

 4. Install the CapRover CLI on you Laptop